daattali/beautiful-jekyll/travel.md

 </div>

 ### Trip to Spain
-In my travels to Spain, I had the opportunity to experience new cusine and art while learning about Spanish customs.
+In my travels to Spain, I had the opportunity to experience new cuisine and art while learning about Spanish customs.
 <div class="travel-section">
   <button class="toggle-button" data-gallery="gallery-spain">View Photos</button>
   <div id="gallery-spain" class="gallery">